Biology Department Internships

 - Pathology lab, Fox Chase Cancer Center, Philadelphia (researching aspects of molecular pathology of tumor progression and general tissue analysis for a cancer hospital)

-- Pennsylvania Dept/Env.
-Protection. ¬†Assessment of underground storage tank leakage and groundwater quality
+- Pennsylvania Department of Environmental Protection.
+Assessment of underground storage tank leakage and groundwater quality

 - Public health promotion and assessment with the government of Belize, Central America or in Philadelphia area through Jefferson Health Systems